zippynk/ripoffbot/Readme.md

 `@privtell recipient message` delivers `message` to `recipient` via a private message when they are next "seen" saying something.
 Wherever they are seen, `message` will still be sent to them privately.
 Upon delivery, ripoffbot will privately send a notification message to the sender.
 Not available in classic mode.

-`@help` displays a message similar to this guide, but tailored to IRC users.
+`@mailhelp` displays a message similar to this guide, but tailored to IRC users.
 Not available in classic mode.

 # Database